BytePin/GenesisOS/README.md

 # 🌌 GenesisOS

-**GenesisOS** is a modern, open-source operating system designed to redefine simplicity, speed, and security for users worldwide.
+**GenesisOS** is a modern operating system designed to redefine simplicity, speed, and security for users worldwide.
 Built from the ground up, GenesisOS offers a seamless experience that bridges innovation and user-centric design.

 ---